BearBearCodes/coop_f2021/README.md

 ### Main Dependencies

 Most of these should be installed in an `AstroConda` environment by default.
+Note that I use f-strings in my code, so a Python version >= 3.6 is required.

 - `numpy`
 - `astropy`